Our Board of Directors

 Sarah Cherovsky

-I consider myself a highly-organized creative force.
-I feel that the best ideas evolve through a non-judgmental, highly energized brainstorming process.
-The value of the work being done by The Canary Fund empowers individuals and small groups in Northeastern Wisconsin to make positive changes in their communities.Favorite Grant?
+I have spent my career as an elementary art educator.
+Sharing my love of art—and the joy and fulfillment found in the creative process—has made my career truly rewarding.The value of the work being done by The Canary Fund empowers individuals and small groups in Northeastern Wisconsin to make positive changes in their communities.

-Your Hopes for The Canary Fund?
+My Hopes for The Canary Fund

 -